 Access Support

-Association of Sign Language Interpreters: www.asli.org.uk
+Association of Sign Language Interpreters

-Speech to Text (Palantypist): www.avsttr.org.uk
+Speech to Text (Palantypist)

-Association of Lipspeakers: www.lipspeaking.co.uk
+Association of Lipseakers

-You can download this article as a PDF by clicking here.
 If you would like it in another format please contact us.

 Banner image: Andrew Cochrane, Shapes Arts Development Team and Access Training Coordinator